William Rycroft

-Military career
+Early military career

 Rycroft was the second of six children of Sir Nelson Rycroft, 4th Baronet, and his wife Juliana Ogilvy.
 His elder brother Richard became the 5th baronet.

-Rycroft was educated at Eton College and the Royal Military College, Sandhurst.
-He enlisted in the British Army in 1871.
-In 1879 he was commissioned as a second lieutenant into the 71st (Highland) Regiment of Foot which became part of the Highland Light Infantry in 1881.
+Rycroft was educated at Eton College and the Royal Military College, Sandhurst, and in August 1879 he was commissioned as a second lieutenant into the 107th Regiment of Foot (later the Royal Sussex Regiment) before transferring to the 71st (Highland) Regiment of Foot which became part of the Highland Light Infantry (HLI) in 1881.

 He took part in the Gordon Relief Expedition in 1884–85.
 He transferred as a captain to the 7th Dragoon Guards in April 1888, attended the Staff College, Camberley, 1891–1892, was deputy assistant adjutant general at York 1895–1896, served on the North-West Frontier in India 1897–1898 and served on the staff during the South African War 1899–1900.
-While serving at York he was transferred to the 11th Hussars as a major in August 1896.
+While serving at York he was transferred to the 11th Hussars as a major in August 1896, and from November 1900 he was 2nd in command of that regiment.

-He served in Somaliland from 1902 to 1905, served as a base commandant and was temporarily promoted to lieutenant colonel was regimental commander of the 11th Hussars from 1904, when, in September, he was promoted to lieutenant colonel, until 1908.
-He had been promoted to brevet rank of colonel in September 1907.
+Rycroft was appointed in command of the 3rd Provincial Regiment of Dragoons, with the temporary rank of lieutenant-colonel, from 14 September 1902; but in December that year was attached to the Somaliland campaign, where he served as a base commandant, also with the temporary rank of lieutenant colonel.
+He was appointed regimental commander of the 11th Hussars with the substantive rank of lieutenant colonel on 29 September 1904, serving as such until 1908, during which he received the brevet rank of colonel in September 1907.
 In July 1909, while serving on the half-pay list, he was promoted to full colonel.

 He was in South Africa again from 1911 to 1912 and he succeeded Brigadier General George Forestier-Walker as assistant quartermaster general in Southern Command from October 1912 to 1914.